-Playground · Cloudflare Workers docs
+Playground

 You can modify the script and click the preview button to view the effect on the request.

-To test a raw HTTP request — not in an HTML previewer, for example to test a
+To test a raw HTTP request — not in an HTML previewer, for example, to test a

-POST request — go to the Test tab in the previewer.
-To run the HTTP preview, we will need to click update preview and run test.
+POST request — go to HTTP.
+To run the HTTP preview, select Run Test.

 Devtools

-For debugging Workers inside the playground, use out the developer tools at the bottom of the preview panel.
-The developer tools for Workers previewer works similar to the developer tools in Chrome or Firefox.
+For debugging Workers inside the Playground, use the developer tools at the bottom of the Playground’s preview panel.
+The developer tools for the Workers Playground works similar to the developer tools in Chrome or Firefox.

 Network tab

-The Network tab shows the outgoing requests from your Workers script—in other words, any calls to
+Network shows the outgoing requests from your Workers script — that is, any calls to

 fetch inside your script.